-If you borrow money to finance a contribution to an activity, you cannot increase your amount at risk by the ution and the amount borrowed to ficontribution and the amount borrowed to finance the contribution.
-You may increase your at-risk amount only once.
+If you borrow money to finance a contribution to an activity, you cannot increase your amount at risk by the contribution and the amount borrowed to finance the contribution.
+You may increase your at-risk

 Certain borrowed amounts excluded.
 Even if you are personally liable for the repayment of a borrowed amount or you secure a borrowed amount with property other than property used in the activity, you are not considered at risk if you borrowed the money from a person having an interest in the activity or from someone related to a person (other than you) having an interest in the activity.
 This does not apply to: